Call for Visiting Scholars

 5. Email addresses of two referees.

-The call closes on Friday, 15 December 2023 at midnight (Beijing Standard Time).
-The Visiting Scholar committee will aim to make their decisions in January 2024.
+The call closes on Friday, 15 December 2024 at midnight (Beijing Standard Time).
+The Visiting Scholar committee will aim to make their decisions by mid-January 2024.

 For further information about the research interests of members of staff, please consult the staff webpages or contact members directly.
 You can find the full list of School staff and their research areas here.